By: Team AY1920S1-W13-1 Since: Sep 2019 Licence: MIT

 -

-, which in turn is stored in its corresponding TrackedModule
+Each link object is stored in an ArrayList<Link>, which in turn is stored in its corresponding TrackedModule.

 The link feature currently recognizes and supports add, delete, edit and launch commands.